Self Care & Repeat Prescriptions

 Re-ordering Repeat Prescriptions

-You can also use the Patient Access or the NHS App via mobile or online at NHS App.
+Our preferred way to request your repeat prescription is on the NHS App, the NHS App via mobile or through Patient Access.
 To do so you will need to create an account and register.
-This will bring up details of your medications and can also be used to book appointments on line.
-Please follow the links above for details of how to register for Patient Access or the NHS App
+This will bring up details of your medications.
+Please follow the links above for details of how to register for Patient Access or the NHS App.

-Please allow 7 working days for us to process your prescription and ensure it is delivered to the pharmacy of your choice.
+Please allow 7 working days for us to process your prescription and send to your nominated pharmacy.

-Use of our online service is greatest over the weekends.
-Please allow an extra working day for the Practice to process repeat prescription requests received online on a Monday.
+Use of our online service is open over the weekends, therefore, please allow an extra working day for the Practice to process repeat prescriptions.

-Local Pharmacies do operate a service for repeat prescriptions - please enquire at the pharmacy for further details.
+Some local Pharmacies operate a service for repeat prescriptions - please enquire at the pharmacy for further details.

-Shepton Mallet Phamacy is located within Park Medical Practice, Shepton Mallet.
+Shepton Mallet Pharmacy is located next door to Park Medical Practice, Shepton Mallet.

 Self Care